jminman99/MentraAssistant-Blank/replit.md

 - June 24, 2025: IMPROVED David's conversational flow - added rule to avoid starting every response with "That reminds me..." or similar story triggers, stories now emerge organically rather than automatically for more natural dialogue
 - June 25, 2025: RESOLVED critical security vulnerability CVE-2025-30208 - upgraded Vite from 5.4.14 to 5.4.15 to patch file system bypass vulnerability that could expose sensitive files when development server is network-accessible
 - June 25, 2025: UPDATED David's semantic framework to incorporate John Eldredge (Wild at Heart) instead of Wendell Berry - aligned with adventure-based masculine spirituality approach for more authentic male mentoring style
+- June 25, 2025: COMPLETELY REWROTE David's prompt system to embody Wild at Heart masculine spirituality - replaced contemplative porch-style approach with warrior-mentor who calls men to adventure, battle, and purpose; challenges passivity and awakens the masculine heart to God's dangerous calling

 ## Changelog